 - Will you ultrasound my axillary lymph nodes today?

 What is Neoadjuvant Chemotherapy?

-Neoadjuvant chemotherapy is when chemotherapy is given before surgery, not afterwards.
+Neoadjuvant chemotherapy is when chemotherapy is given before surgery, not afterward.
 Most never require chemotherapy.
 But if chemotherapy is needed, there can be specific advantages to neoadjuvant chemotherapy.
-This approach is a “cutting edge” trend in sophisticated breast cancer care.
+This approach is a cutting-edge trend in sophisticated breast cancer care.